• About WordPress

 Kindergarten: 5-6 Years

-Question: What is the difference between lesson blocks, monthly lessons, and purchasing the entire curriculum package at once?
+What is the difference between Planner Blocks, Subject Blocks, and purchasing the entire curriculum at once?

-Monthly Planners: These lessons contain the same topics as the lesson blocks, however we have put them into a detailed daily planner so you can just open the planner each day and see your daily lessons laid out for you.
-All the instructions, recipes, verses, stories, and illustrations are contained in the planner so you have everything you need on hand for an “open and go” experience.
+Planner Blocks: These lessons cover the same topics as the Subject Blocks; however, we have organized them into a detailed daily planner so you can open it each day and see your lessons laid out for you.
+All the instructions, recipes, verses, stories, and illustrations are contained in the planner, so you have everything you need on hand for an “open and go” experience.
 These lessons are ideal for classrooms that include multiple ages, families new to homeschooling or Waldorf-inspired education, or teachers/parents who function best with a firm structure.

-Curriculum Packages: Curriculum packages contain both lesson blocks AND monthly planners so the teacher/parent can try both or switch between one and the other.
-Curriclum packages also contain mp3s for verses, mp3s for stories (preschool only at this time), video tutorials for students and teachers, hundreds of photos of main lesson book pages, access to the Earthschooling forum, Q & A sessions with a Waldorf Teacher once a week, access to the Cultural Enrichment pages, and access to the Parent/Teacher Essentials pages (with many basic tutorials).
+Curriculum Packages: Curriculum Packages contain both Subject Blocks AND Planner Blocks, so the teacher/parent can try both or switch between them.
+Curriculum Packages also contain audio files for verses (pre through G4), audio files for stories (pre through G2 at this time), video tutorials for teachers, hundreds of photos of main lesson book pages, access to the Earthschooling forum, access to the Cultural Enrichment pages, and access to the Parent/Teacher Essentials pages (with many basic tutorials).

-Answer: Yes, the content for the core curriculum itself is the same if you purchase it by the month or by the year.
-The benefit of purchasing the yearly curriculum is that you also receive a large number of teacher tutorials and additional enrichment lessons (which are optional) for your student.
+Yes, the curriculum content is the same whether you purchase it by Planner Block, Subject Block, or by grade.
+The benefit of purchasing the entire grade year at once is that you receive a large discount, access to the member forum, and numerous teacher tutorials and additional enrichment lessons for your student.

 The monthly curriculum offers the following benefits: